 7. Stubbs Is Mayor of Talkeetna, Alaska

-And last, but certainly not least, is a cat who actually holds political office.
-Stubbs has been mayor of Talkeetna, Alaska since 1997.
-He sees 30 to 40 tourists a day.
-Every day, the cute orange cat goes to a restaurant and drinks water from a wine glass lined with catnip.
-Some sources say that Stubbs is only an honorary mayor, since Talkeetna is a historical district.
+And last, but certainly not least, is a cat who actually held political office.
+Stubbs was mayor of Talkeetna, Alaska from 1997 until his death in 2017.
+He saw 30 to 40 tourists a day.
+Every day, the cute orange cat went to a restaurant and drank water from a wine glass lined with catnip.
+Some sources say that Stubbs was only an honorary mayor, since Talkeetna is a historical district.
 Others say he was elected after a successful write-in campaign.
-But even though he’s about 19 years old now, that hasn’t slowed him down.
+But even though he lived to be 20 years old now, he never slowed down.
 In 2014, at the age of 16, he made a run for U.S. Senate.